 When all your corners are finished, clip them so the seam allowance is 1/4″.

-Turn both the lining fabric and the main fabrics right sides out and place the main fabric inside the lining fabric; be sure to match up the side seams.
+Turn the lining fabric wrong side out and the main fabric right side out, then place the main fabric inside the lining fabric; be sure to match up the side seams.
 Pin in place starting at the notches and all the way around the top.
 Sew these in place (using 3/8″ seam allowance).
 Be sure to leave a 2″ opening across one top for turning.
 When you’re all sewn up, turn your clutch right side out and press.
 Pay special attention to pressing the seam allowances.

 Top stitch the opening in place and begin to glue to the inside crevice of the metal frame clutch.
 Add glue to the crevice and use a chopstick or other “poker” device to stuff the edge of your fabric.
 You’ll want to be sure it is smooth and even.
 Start on one side, let it dry for about thirty minutes and then move on to the next.